random689/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `deleteStudent 1` command to delete the 1st student in the address book.
-The `DeleteStudent` command calls `ModelManager::deleteStudent`, which deletes the student from the existing address book, and then pushes a copy of the modified address book, `ab1`, onto the stack.
+The `DeleteStudent` command calls `ModelManager#deleteStudent`, which deletes the student from the existing address book, and then pushes a copy of the modified address book, `ab1`, onto the stack.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `student n/David …​` to add a new student.
-The `add` command also calls `ModelManager::addStudent`, causing another copy of the modified address book, `ab2`, to pushed onto the stack.
+The `add` command also calls `ModelManager#addStudent`, causing another copy of the modified address book, `ab2`, to pushed onto the stack.

 ![UndoRedoState2](images/UndoRedoState2.png)